apolichronopoulos/skroutz-vault/README.md

 1. Click the Skroutz Vault extension icon
 2. Enter a product name
 3. Select a region from the dropdown
-4. Click "Search Archives" or press Enter
+4. Choose a search option:
+   - **Search using Skoop database** - For Greece region only.
+Shows product details including category and minimum price.
+Requires Skoop to be enabled in your Skroutz account.
+   - **Search in Skroutz** - Searches archived products across all regions
+   - **Search in Google** - Uses Google to search for products with Skroutz domain filter
-5. Results will open in a new tab
+5. Results will open in a new tab or window

 ## 📁 Files